How to enjoy Rome on a budget: 20 tips from a local

 In Rome the tax for occupying piazzas and pavements are really high and the shop owners pass these onto their patrons: this means that the same cup of coffee that costs 80 cents at the bar will cost you easily 7 euro if sipped at a table, even if you carry it there yourself!

-This is true in most establishments and it is not a scam although it does feel like one if you are not expecting it.
+This is true in most establishments, especially in the center, and it is not a scam although it does feel like one if you are not expecting it.

 If you pay attention, you will see that no Roman actually sits at a cafe so you are not scammed because you are a tourist: it is just a charge locals are aware of and therefore avoid.